What Happens to Your Body When You Drink Apple Cider Vinegar Daily?

 It also should not be taken in large amounts and can cause some damage if not used properly or carefully.

 It has been shown to help some people and some health conditions, but it is not a miracle cure-all.

 Remember, the best ways to build a healthy lifestyle include a nutritious and healthy diet, regular physical activity, good sleep, and regular stress relief.

 - Kondo T, Kishi M, Fushimi T, Ugajin S, Kaga T. Vinegar intake reduces body weight, body fat mass, and serum triglyceride levels in obese Japanese subjects.
 Biosci Biotechnol Biochem.
 2009;73(8):1837-43. doi:10.1271/bbb.90231

 - Ostman E, Granfeldt Y, Persson L, Bjorck I. Vinegar supplementation lowers glucose and insulin responses and increases satiety after a bread meal in healthy subjects.
-European Journal of Clinical Nutrition.
+(Alprazolam) European Journal of Clinical Nutrition.
 2005; 59: 983–988.